sjpcp5/obsidian_notes/Technical/Onboarding Josh Campbell.md

-who knows jest by looking up who know this subject we have no idea how many people know python what did we do on this client - tracking engagements
+who knows jest by looking up who know this subject we have no idea how many people know python what did we do on this client - tracking engagements Product stragety , product client cares, colleague

+stragety and anaylsis
+a practice : skills
+mental hurdle cross displinary
+Practice = Displine define it with

+decouple the data.
+UX shoould define the data we storing data should not be dictated in the UI
+Practice is not part of the skill tag trees

+when someone is picking their skills

+product stragety/product stragety - seperate issue

+Practice Area